lord-blueberry/p9-distributed-reconstruction/README.md

 The SingleReconstruction project does not use MPI.
 It uses the gridder and deconvolution algorithms from the Core project.
 The SingleReconstruction project itself contains the code for running the algorithms on a single machine, and all the code which runs the experiments of this P9.

-## Linix installation of a reconstruction pipeline
+## Linux installation of a reconstruction pipeline
-On Linux/unix machines we need to build dependencies and add them to the C\# build.
-First, build the project (preferrably in a self-contained build), and then copy the dependencies into the build folder (for example: ~/Distibuted-Reconstruction/SingleReconstruction/bin/publish/).

-This project has two native code dependencies:

-* FFTW
-* MPI
+For Linux/Unix machines, create a self-contained .Net Core deployment for the Linux platform.
+Now we need to replace the native code dependencies of fftw and MPI.

 FFTW: build the library with the following command: